 1. Knowing Your Target Users

-Before you can efficiently direct your customers to your chosen desired action, you need to properly map your website and understand how the viewer reaches it.
+Before efficiently directing your customers to your desired action, you must properly map your website and understand how the viewer reaches it.
 Take the time to familiarise yourself with your website’s layout and the nature of the target action.

-Ideally, you should draft a step by step map of the required actions that the user needs to make to reach your target.
+Ideally, you should draft a step-by-step map of the required actions that the user needs to take to reach your target.

-For example, if your target action is making the viewer make a purchase, you should go through all the necessary steps four buying a product from your website.
+For example, if your target action is making the viewer purchase, you should go through all the necessary steps for buying a product from your website.

 This will help you direct the customers to said action while also allowing you to identify any steps that might require streamlining for a better user experience.